Lodging startup Sonder agrees to go public via $2.2 billion SPAC deal

-(Reuters) -Lodging startup Sonder, which offers refurbished properties for short-term rentals, has agreed to be taken public by a blank-check firm backed by billionaire investors Alec Gores and Dean Metropoulos that values the combined company at around $2.2 billion.
+(Reuters) - Lodging startup Sonder, which offers refurbished properties for short-term rentals, has agreed to go public through merging with a blank-check firm backed by billionaire investors Alec Gores and Dean Metropoulos that values the combined company at around $2.2 billion.

-The deal with special purpose acquisition company (SPAC) Gores Metropoulos II will include a private placement of $200 million from investors including Fidelity Management & Research Company LLC, funds and accounts managed by BlackRock Inc and Senator Investment Group.
+The deal with Gores Metropoulos II will give the hospitality startup $650 million of cash proceeds, including a private placement of $200 million from investors such as Fidelity Management & Research Company LLC and BlackRock Inc.

+Shares of Gores Metropoulos II rose 0.5% in afternoon trading on Friday.

-The San Francisco-based company works with real estate developers, who build the properties that Sonder later operates under its brand name, Chief Executive Officer and co-founder Francis Davidson told Reuters in an interview.
+San Francisco-based Sonder works with real estate developers, who build the properties that Sonder later operates under its brand name.
+The business was heavily impacted when the global pandemic brought the travel industry to a halt last year, but has rebounded as it targets millennial leisure travelers, said Chief Executive and co-founder Francis Davidson.

+Sonder reported $116 million in revenue last year, a 19% drop year-over-year.
+It operates over 300 properties in 35 markets, with plans to invest in tech, expand to news regions, and sign more properties.

 “I think you can view us as a next-generation Marriott,” Davidson said, adding that Sonder partners with companies including Expedia Group Inc, Airbnb Inc and Booking.com to reach out to customers.

-Sonder expects to achieve about $4 billion of revenue in 2025 and said its technology-driven service model can reduce operating costs by as much as 50% compared with traditional hotels.
+Sonder expects to hit $4 billion of revenue in 2025 and touts its technology-driven service model can reduce operating costs compared with traditional hotels.

 Launched in 2014, Davidson came up with the idea for Sonder while managing a few apartments for short-term stays as a university student in Montreal.

-Goldman Sachs is acting as the financial advisor to Sonder, while Morgan Stanley is the lead financial advisor to Gores Metropoulos.
+Goldman Sachs serves as the financial advisor to Sonder, while Morgan Stanley is the lead financial advisor to Gores Metropoulos.

 Our Standards: The Thomson Reuters Trust Principles.